The generalization error of max-margin linear classifiers: Benign overfitting and high dimensional asymptotics in the overparametrized regime: A random features model

-\end{proposition} \begin{remark} It is worth emphasizing that Proposition \ref{propo:Soft-Margin} establishes the equivalence of two classifiers that ---at first sight--- are very different.
+\end{proposition} The proof of Proposition \ref{propo:Soft-Margin} is deferred to Appendix \ref{sec:appendix:soft:margin}. \begin{remark} It is worth emphasizing that Proposition \ref{propo:Soft-Margin} establishes the equivalence of two classifiers that ---at first sight--- are very different.
 The first one is the original random features max-margin classifier which is linear in the $p$-dimensional lifted space, but non-linear in the underlying $d$-dimensional space, and has vanishing training error.
 The second one is the soft-margin classifier of Eq.~\eqref{eq:SMClassifier}.
 This is a linear classifier in $d$ dimensions.
 A pictorial representation of this result is given in Figure \ref{fig:cartoon-rf}. \end{remark}